Spa-Like Touches Help Dental Patients to Relax

 Dr. Cameron Blake has worked in a number of practices and says they all felt rushed.
 That kept him from getting to know his patients and answering their questions.

 How to Choose a Dentist – With something as important as choosing a dentist, it’s vital you make a well-informed choice.

 “Here I can take the time to explain things to my patients without the rush to get to the next patient.
 I can take time to focus on their needs and concerns.
 I want them to have knowledge about all options available, so they can make an educated decision, and feel good about their decision and its result,” Dr. Black said.

 With more and more practices popping up, you can only expect patient experience to become an even bigger priority for dentists looking to cement loyalty and brand awareness.

-Know someone who could use this news?
+Know someone who would love to try a dental spa?
 Go ahead — share!